-An unknown proportion of landings is reported as generic 'sharks'.
 Historically, the main European countries reporting landings of thresher sharks were Portugal, Spain and France, although the large quantities reported by Portugal to ICCAT in 2006 and 2007 require a further verification.
-In the most recent years, only France has maintained high levels of landings of thresher sharks (almost 99% of landings in 2020).
+In 2021, only France and the United Kingdom have maintained high levels of landings of thresher sharks (over 99% of landings for EU+UK originate from these two countries).